Published by Lookforzebras

 Since being popularized in the late 1990s by online journaling sites like LiveJournal and Xanga, blogging has steadily increased over time.
 Subsequently, it’s become straightforward to get your own URL, buy hosting, and develop your own website.
 This means that contemporary blogging allows us to own and market our own work.

 Turning a blog into a true business is a tangible goal for almost any blogger.
 Consider Kevin Pho, who started KevinMD when he got a great response from patients after writing online about the Vioxx recall.
 His audience spans the medical and non-medical communities and receives an estimated >1 million visits every month.
 Reaching patients doesn’t require a clinic or a hospital anymore.

-But let me assure you that, as a highly-educated individual with expertise in medicine and healthcare, you definitely have something substantial to add.
+something substantial to add.
 And this is knowing none of the other plentiful things about your life and career that make your perspective extremely interesting.
 Here are five reasons you should start your own blog.

 1.Our field changes rapidly, and it’s tough to keep up

 There’s so much to stay up-to-date with in medicine.
 New information and developments that are relevant to our professional lives are not limited to:

 Traditional textbooks in some sub-fields of medicine can no longer even keep up.
 More and more, the dissemination of information is via the Internet.
 Our field is embracing this, to a large extent.
 Your participation as a blog writer can contribute to others’ ability to keep abreast of relevant topics.

 2.You can assist your peers in maintaining career satisfaction